Six Types of Adaptive Equipment for Children With Cerebral Palsy

 It is good to do your research before purchasing adaptive equipment.
 It is also good to discuss adaptive equipment issues with your child's physical/occupational therapist or any other professional who works with your special needs child.
 If the adaptive equipment is not supportive enough or does not help your child, it can cause huge frustrations and can even be dangerous for the child.

 Adaptive equipment can be great for children with cerebral palsy as it allows them to be a little more independent and helps them take part in different activities.
-Adaptive equipment also helps these children get their everyday needs met, making them a happier, healthier child.
+Adaptive equipment also helps these children get their everyday needs met, making them both happier and healthier.